 Why do we need two Houses of Parliament?

-There are a number of important reasons why we have two houses of parliament, as well as some historical reasons.
+There are a number of important reasons why we have two houses of Parliament, as well as some historical reasons.

-Before Australia became a federation, it was made up of six colonies, each of which had its own parliament.
+Before Australia became a federation, it was made up of six colonies, each of which had its own Parliament.
 In 1901, the six colonies voted in support of a new Constitution which formed the Commonwealth of Australia and established the Parliament of Australia.
 The six colonies became the six states of Australia and retained their own parliaments.

 In becoming a Commonwealth, each of the states wanted to ensure that they would be equally represented and have equal power in the new structure.
 For this reason, each state was given equal representation in the Senate.
 This helped to balance the fact that some states with higher populations would have more members in the House of Representatives compared to states with lower populations.

-So, the House of Representatives ensures that every Australian is represented equally in parliament, while the Senate helps to ensure that states are represented equally.
+So, the House of Representatives ensures that every Australian is represented equally in Parliament, while the Senate helps to ensure that states are represented equally.
 This is why the Senate is sometimes called the ‘states’ House’.

 The Senate also plays an important role in scrutinising the actions of the government.
 Because Senators are elected using the proportional voting system (to learn about this, see Election Fever), it is easier for small parties and independent candidates to be elected to the Senate.
 This means there is often a wider variety of views and positions in the Senate.
-It also means that the government usually doesn’t hold a majority of the seats in the Senate, so laws can only be passed with the consent of another party.
+It also means that the government usually doesn’t hold a majority of the seats in the Senate, so laws can only be passed with the support of another party.